Springe09/Project-3/README.md

 And, here-in lies the business opportunity.

-# The Scholarship Business Model
+# The Lending Business Model
-Does Dick Sporting Goods create games, or, do they sell the equipment to play fun games?
+Does Dick Sporting Goods create Games?
+Or, do they sell the equipment to have fun?
-Does United Rentals build buildings, or, do they rent the equipment to build great buildings?
+Does United Rentals build buildings?
+Or, do they rent the equipment to contractors?

 An entity with sufficient resources could operate within the "play to earn" gaming environments acquiring assets, lands, characters, and other in-game ecosystem non-fungible tokens.
 The buyer of these assets could act as a material goods "lender" [Scholarships](https://medium.com/yield-guild-games/yield-guild-explains-play-to-earn-and-scholarships-bb1e097c2a61)to players who cannot afford the upfront costs of such gaming NFT's.
 Using in-game mechanics the "Lender" could lend or stake the players the needed assets to play until they can acquire enough resources to play on their own.
 The "lendee" player's character could now be outfitted with sufficient in-game resources that they could play at an above average starting point making their game play more rewarding than those who simply "boot-strap" themselves into the game ecosystem(s) starting from scratch.